 I will tell you that the Brasso Stainless Steel cleaner is also a polish.
 This means that the area where you work may become more lustrous that the rest of the stainless steel.
 To resolve this I just polished the whole panel after buffing out the scratch.

-When you are done with the Brasso, follow up with Stainless Steel Magic or even WD40! to remove the fine grit and debris created while polishing.
-I know it's hard to believe but WD-40 really works to clean off the stainless steel.
+When you are done with the Brasso, follow up with Stainless Steel Magic [linked by editor to product info at Amazon] or even WD40! to remove the fine grit and debris created while polishing.
+I know it's hard to believe but WD-40 [linked by editor to product info at Amazon] really works to clean off the stainless steel.
 The best part about Brasso and WD40 is that they are CHEAP and they are gentle.

 - New Brunswick New Jersey

 I am regretting the day I purchased my stainless steel gas range.
 But know it's too late!
 I need help!
 I have it set in an island which is hard to hide and it is getting really dull and around the gas ranges it is getting ugly brown stains what can I do to fix this?

 Any suggestions are greatly appreciated.

 Melly, here is our Christmas gift to you.
 Our product, Scratch-B-Gone for Stainless steel has been used on just this problem hundreds of times and with great results.
 Our homeowner kit will let you resurface your range top and remove those unsightly stains, and remove unwanted scratches, quickly and like a pro.
 Good luck and wishing you a Happy New Year.